tandasat/tandasat.github.io/Hypervisor_Development_on_Intel_and_UEFI_Platform.md

 Required:
 - Strong experience in C (or C++) programming.
 - Familiarity with the x86_64 architecture, such as privilege levels, interrupts, page tables, and system registers.
-- System programming experience, such as kernel-module development.
+- System programming experience, such as kernel-module development, is a plus but not a requirement.

-Recommended pre-class learning materials will be introduced about a month before the class.
+Recommended pre-class learning materials will be introduced about prior to the class.

 Learning Objectives
 --------------------

-At the end of the class, students will gain sufficient knowledge and skills to start developing their pass-through UEFI-based hypervisors.
+At the end of the class, students will gain enough knowledge and skills to start developing their pass-through UEFI-based hypervisors.
 Knowledge-wise, this includes but not limited to the understanding of:

 - Key concepts of VT-x and programming interfaces
+- General UEFI-module development workflow and tools
 - Execution environment changes during OS boot and their influence on the hypervisor design
 - Subtle yet critical technologies such as memory types and caches
 - Application Processors (APs) start up, and emulation by a hypervisor
-- "Owning" control registers
+- "Owning" control registers and challenges with it
-- UEFI-module development workflow and tools
-- The pros and cons of UEFI-based vs OS kernel module-based hypervisors
+- Various application of hypervisors (for adding security, reverse engineering and fuzzing, for example)

 Outlines
 ---------

 1. UEFI and Hypervisors
-    - Background: why UEFI for hypervisors, differences from OS kernel drivers, EDK2
+    - Lectures: why UEFI for hypervisors, differences from OS kernel drivers, EDK2, introduction to high-level design options
     - Lab: setting up the lab environment
     - Lab: debugging firmware modules and logging output

 2. Basics of VT-x
-    - Background: processor modes, VMCS, "host" vs "guest", VM-exit and VM-entry
+    - Lectures: processor modes, VMCS, "host" vs "guest", VM-exit, VM-entry, and snapshot and "guest" for fuzzing hypervisor
     - Lab: configuring host and guest
-    - Lab: starting host and guest, monitoring system activities
+    - Lab: starting host and guest, monitoring CPUID execution

 3. OS Boot
-    - Background: system boot stages, boot time vs runtime, physical vs virtual mode
-    - Lab: using a runtime driver for monitoring OS activities
+    - Lectures: system boot phases, boot time vs runtime, physical vs virtual mode, and runtime drivers for monitoring OS activities
-    - Lab: handling boot to runtime, and physical to virtual transitions
+    - Lab: controlling VM-exits with MSR bitmaps
+    - Lab: booting Windows by building host page tables, IDT and GDT
-    - Lab: Tracing guest page faults via exception interception and event injection
+    - Lab: tracing guest page faults with exception interception and event injection

-5. Extended Page Tables (EPT)
+4. Extended Page Tables (EPT)
-    - Background: address translation, EPT programming interface, EPT induced VM-exits, memory types and caches
+    - Lectures: x64 address translation, EPT setup and activation, EPT induced VM-exits, memory types, caches, VPID, EPT-based hooking, VT-d (DMA remapping), and memory management for fuzzing hypervisor
-    - Lab: translating virtual address to physical address by hands
+    - Lab: reviewing address translation mechanisms with and without EPT
-    - Lab: interpreting memory type configuration
-    - Lab: enabling EPT and observing VM-exits
+    - Lab: enabling EPT and tracing guest execution
-    - Lab: tracing guest executing with EPT
+    - Lab: emulating memory types

-6. Multi-processors Support
+5. Multi-processors Support
-    - Background: protocols, processor activity-state, application processors startup, and unrestricted guest
+    - Lectures: multi-processor protocol, processor activity state, application processors startup, unrestricted guest and Hypervisor Top Level Functional Specification (TLFS)
     - Lab: virtualizing all processors
-    - Lab: emulating INIT-SIPI-SIPI
+    - Lab: booting multi-processor Windows by emulating INIT-SIPI-SIPI

-    - Lab: starting application processors
-7. Control Register Shadowing
+6. Control Register Shadowing
-    - Background: control register guest/host mask, read shadow, effects and emulation of control register changes
+    - Lectures: control register guest/host mask, read shadow, effects, and emulation of control register changes
     - Lab: "owning" control registers
-    - Lab: emulating MOV-to-CR0
-    - Lab: booting Ubuntu
+    - Lab: booting Ubuntu by properly emulating MOV-to-CRx

-8. Features and Fun
-    - Lab: each student will select one of the self-paced exercises and work on it
+7. References
+    - Hardware debuggers (DCI), single board computers, and relevant open source projects

 Contents may change in a way that does not impact the learning objectives.